 1. Eggs

-I always use large size egg, which is weighed about 58-60 grams with a shell
+I used medium-size eggs, which weighs about 58-60 grams each with a shell

 2. Granulated sugar